Treywsuarez/JS-Calculator/README.md

 To use the calculator, simply enter the numbers and the operator into the input field, and press the "=" button to see the result.
 You can also use the "C" button to clear the input field.

 I hope you find the JavaScript Calculator useful!
-If you have any feedback or suggestions, please don't hesitate to let us know.
+If you have any feedback or suggestions, please don't hesitate to let me know.

 ### Screenshot